Coder-wis/Coder-wis/README.md

 - 👋 Hi, I’m @Vishal_sharma
-- 👀 I’m interested in creating library
+- 👀 I’m interested in creating library, developing new softwares
 - 🌱 I’m currently expanding my knowledge in python,mysql,java
 - 💞️ I’m looking to interships and job opportunities
 - 📫 I'm a keen learner and hardworking